 Abuse of antibiotics leads to another serious issue, which we’ve been hearing of lately – antibiotic-resistant bacteria.

-Overwhelming stress of modern life
+6. The overwhelming stress of modern life affects gut health

 Emotional stress takes a toll on our gut health and hence our microbiota.
 Stressful life experiences also weaken the immune system over time, reducing our ability to fight bad bacteria and viruses.
 Moreover, maternal stress and infections during pregnancy are linked to neurological disorders in children.